16 Haunted College Campuses and Their Stories

 At the University of Georgia, many of the sorority and fraternity houses are haunted.
 The sad tale of Susie Carithers, former owner of the Alpha Gamma Delta house, is often the centerpiece of the yearly ghost tours on campus.
 The story goes that she was left at the altar, and she hung herself in the Alpha Gamma Delta house in grief.
 Residents say they sometimes see her ghost staring out the window of the attic.

 Over at the Phi Mu house, the ghost of Anna Hamilton lingers.
 Her husband was murdered and buried in front of the Phi Mu house, so she watches over his grave.
-Apparently some brave (or foolish) sorority sisters have attempted to contact Anna with a Ouija board.
+Some sorority sisters have even tried to contact Anna with a Ouija board.

 Flickr user Curt Smith